-The good news is, we are all capable of achieving flow with a little exercise.
+The good news is we are all capable of achieving flow with a bit of exercise.
 And since the process is so rewarding, the more we practice, the more we seek to replicate the experience.
 Over time, it becomes easier to reach this frame of mind.

 Social flow, also known as group cohesion, is among the factors that can intensify the level of deep engagement.
 Take a sports team or an orchestra, for example.
-When athletes and musicians coordinate their pursuits, they become even more engaged in the task at hand than they would be in a solitary flow.
+When athletes and musicians coordinate their pursuits, they become even more engaged in the task than in a solitary flow.

 Regardless of the personality and flow type, for this kind of mental state to occur, the activity needs to meet the following criteria: